rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Stop the VM, change the machine type to n1-standard-8, and start the VM.

-- Stop the VM, increase the memory to 8 GB, and start the VM. **_Most Voted_**
+- Stop the VM, increase the memory to 8 GB, and start the VM. **_Correct Option_**

 51. You have production and test workloads that you want to deploy on Compute Engine.
 Production VMs need to be in a different subnet than the test VMs.
 All the VMs must be able to reach each other over Internal IP without creating additional routes.
 You need to set up VPC and the 2 subnets.
 Which configuration meets these requirements?

 - Create a single custom VPC with 2 subnets.
-Create each subnet in a different region and with a different CIDR range. **_Most Voted_**
+Create each subnet in a different region and with a different CIDR range. **_Correct Option_**

 - Create a single custom VPC with 2 subnets.
 Create each subnet in the same region and with the same CIDR range.